 Help Pangolins

-Pangolins are shy.
-They need PR agents!
 One of the first challenges pangolins face is that many people don’t know that they exist, or if they have heard of them, they’ve no idea what they are.
-This video from National Geographic tells you about the pangolin.
+This video from the Zoological Society of London tells you about the pangolin.
+Fauna and Flora International have some great pangolin t-shirts, jumpers, aprons and hats you could buy to wear and tote bags to carry, so that you can show people pangolins exist!
 The pangolins really need us all to raise awareness in the world that they exist.
+As BBC Earth said, we need to make pangolins into influencers!

 There are a number of charities involved in pangolin conservation, such as the David Shepherd Wildlife Foundation and the Born Free Foundation, Save Vietnam's Wildlife and the Wildlife Alliance.
 You can adopt a pangolin from them as a way to support their work – maybe as a present for a nature/wildlife lover?
 Find out more here